Above: A poster of several kinds of goodeids to be found in Mexico.

 Below: An adult female with blotches.
 Below: A spotless adult female.

-Also these goodeids are best kept at lower till moderate temperatures and a low water current.
+Their tolerance in water temperature was already mentioned.
+But if you'd like to keep them at a steady temperature, it's better to when these goodeids are best kept at lower till moderate temperatures than higher temperatures and a low water current.

 Further on, these goodeids will size up till 5 - 7 cm.